-The spotlight focus this week for African Shark Eco Charters falls upon shark finning.
-Upon doing some research and seeing the damage caused on our environment, I am outraged and shocked at the impact of shark finning.
-So today’s blog is going to be about shark finning, its impact, and what can be done to prevent it.
+The spotlight focus this week for African Shark Eco Charters falls upon shark fining.
+Upon doing some research and seeing the damage caused on our environment, I am outraged and shocked at the impact of shark fining.
+So today’s blog is going to be about shark fining, its impact, and what can be done to prevent it.

 As shark fins became more popularised, it became integrated into Chinese traditional medicine with the belief that shark fins have the ability to rejuvenate bodily organs, prevent cancer, heart disease and lower cholesterol.
 There is no medical evidence of any health benefits of shark fins soup to date.

 So what is the effect of fining?
 Well, due to the increase of shark fin soup over the years, many species of sharks are being “harvested” in larger numbers.
 This has caused a 95% decimation of the shark species since the 1970s, with an estimated 70-100 million sharks being caught and killed for their fins each year!
 The process of finning is a brutal and incredibly cruel practice.

 PLEASE NOTE: THE FOLLOWING INFORMATION IS EXPLICIT IN NATURE.